The Mystery Play: Plot summary

-In a bid to raise the town's profile and attract investment, the mayor of the struggling Yorkshire town of Townley has commissioned a performance of a series of Medieval mystery plays that will re-enact scenes from the Bible - however, frustrated local reporter Annie Woolf believes it's a ploy to improve his tattered reputation ahead of local elections.
+In a bid to raise the town's profile and attract investment, the mayor of the struggling Yorkshire town of Townley has commissioned a performance of a series of Medieval mystery plays that will re-enact scenes from the Bible, but a frustrated local reporter Annie Woolf believes to be a ploy to improve his tattered reputation ahead of local elections.
 On the opening night of the Old Testament cycle, during a play about the fall of Adam and Eve, Doctor Bell - the man who was to play God - is found dead backstage.
 Detective Sergeant Frank Carpenter arrives from Manchester CID to investigate.
 While leaving the autopsy room he has a mysterious encounter with a man who is slicing up raincoats, who says he must "protect the children".

 Woolf finds Carpenter in his hotel's bar, where he is filling in a crossword puzzle.
 She tries to press him for information, but he evades her questions.
 When he leaves, she sees that he has filled in the crossword with gibberish.
 Carpenter retires to his room, but is awoken late at night by the local police, who say the doctor's body has gone missing from the morgue.
 The only possible clue is a hacked-up raincoat like the one he had seen the mysterious man with earlier.

 The following day Carpenter meets Mayor Purves and the local vicar, Reverend Tilley, but is unable to dissuade them from seeking out a replacement actor to play God.
 He then interviews their chief suspect, a man named Severs who portrayed Satan in the mystery play.
-But the interview goes badly wrong when Severs seemingly transforms into the Devil and begins to taunt Carpenter about something from his past.
+The interview goes badly wrong when Severs seemingly transforms into the Devil and begins to taunt Carpenter about something from his past.
 Carpenter has a vision of a barrister whitewashing bloodied children's wallpaper before staggering out of the building and vomiting.
 A police officer informs him that they've found Doctor Bell's body in a local pig pen, where it is being devoured.

 At the offices of The Townley Guardian, Woolf's editor suggests that the murder may be linked to an escaped mental patient from a nearby hospital.
 Meanwhile, Carpenter corners Mayor Purves on his way to a supposed council meeting, and grills him over the death of Doctor Bell, who had accused Purves of having sex with an underage prostitute.
 Purves denies the claim but Carpenter follows him to a brothel, where he glimpses the mayor having sex with a mannequin.
 Elsewhere, a rambler finds the body of a naked man in a crashed car in some woods.